Fields Creek (Kanawha River tributary)

 Fields Creek is a stream in the U.S. state of West Virginia.
-It is a tributary of Kanawha River.
+It is a tributary of the Kanawha River and flows entirely within Kanawha County, West Virginia.
+It has a watershed area of approximately 12 mi2.

 Fields Creek was named after Colonel John Fields, a pioneer soldier.

 Fields Creek was the site of a February 2014 coal slurry spill from a Patriot Coal facility.